 Increasing Access to Family Planning for All

-In 2018, only 16 percent of married Malian women between the ages of 15 and 49 years used a modern method of contraception.2 The Malian government has set an ambitious goal to significantly increase the use of modern contraceptives to 40% by 2030.3
+In 2018, only 16 percent of married Malian women between the ages of 15 and 49 used a modern method of contraception.2 The Malian Government has set an ambitious goal to increase the use of modern contraceptives to 40 percent nationwide by 2030.3

-As part of this effort, we help enhance Malian private providers’ ability to insert and remove long-acting methods of reversible contraception, such as contraceptive implants and intrauterine devices, and perform tubal ligations and vasectomies.
-We also work with private sector pharmacies and drugstores to help them keep an adequate stock of family planning and reproductive health supplies and to counsel their clients on the contraceptive method that best fits their needs, thus expanding access to high-quality family planning services.
+As part of this effort, we help enhance private providers’ ability to insert and remove long-acting reversible contraceptives (LARCs), such as contraceptive implants and intrauterine devices, and to perform tubal ligations and vasectomies.
+We also help private-sector pharmacies and drug shops maintain an adequate stock of supplies for family planning and reproductive health and counsel their clients on the contraceptive methods that best fit their needs.

 Reaching Every Malian Mother and Child with Essential Health Care

-Mali has one of the highest maternal and child death rates in sub-Saharan Africa.4 To address these high rates, MOMENTUM Integrated Health Resilience works to improve access to, quality of, and demand for essential health care services for women and children at every stage of life.
-Our partnership helps create short, targeted training for health workers at frequent intervals and provides regular opportunities for them to practice their clinical skills.
-We also work with local health systems managers to help them more efficiently govern health services and provide proper oversight.
+Mali has one of the highest maternal and child death rates in sub-Saharan Africa.4 To help address this, MOMENTUM Integrated Health Resilience works to improve access to, quality of, and demand for essential health services for women and children at every stage of life.
+MOMENTUM helps create short, targeted training for health workers at frequent intervals and provides regular opportunities for clinical skills practice.
+We also work with local health system managers to help them administer health services more efficiently and provide proper oversight.

 Nutrition, a critical component of child survival, is also part of MOMENTUM Integrated Health Resilience’s maternal and child health programs in Mali.
-We assess local health programs to determine how best to deliver nutrition services for mothers and children, such as monitoring child growth, supplementing folic acid, and promoting diverse diets.
+We assess local health programs to determine how best to deliver nutrition services for mothers and children, including practices like monitoring child growth, offering folic acid supplements, and promoting diverse diets.